fairscript/interact/Roadmap.md

 # Roadmap

+## v0.10.1
+- OFFSET

-## v0.10
+## v0.10.2
-- Joins of up to five tables (using code generation)
+- DISTINCT

 ## v0.11
+- Joins of up to five tables

+## v0.12
 - Booleans, NOT, not equal to

-## v0.12
+## v0.13
 - Dates

-## v0.13
-- LIMIT, OFFSET
-- DISTINCT

 ## v0.14
 - HAVING